What is hepatitis B?

 Hepatitis B is an infection of the liver caused by a virus, which can affect anyone.

-Hepatitis A, B and C all affect the liver, but they are different infections with different causes.
+Hepatitis A, Hepatitis B and Hepatitis C all affect the liver, but they are different infections with different causes.

 How do you get hepatitis B?